-MAKKAH – Following in the footsteps of Prophet Muhammad (peace be upon him), hundreds of thousands of pilgrims are preparing for the lifetime journey of hajj, expected to start August 30.
+Following in the footsteps of Prophet Muhammad (peace be upon him), hundreds of pilgrims are preparing for the lifetime journey of hajj, expected to start July 28, 2020.

-In the first leg of hajj, which starts on August in Mina, masses of faithful, clad in the white ihram garb, busy themselves reciting the Noble Qur’an and praying.
+In the first leg of hajj, which starts on July 29 in Mina, the faithful, clad in the white ihram garb, busy themselves reciting the Noble Qur’an and praying.

-On the second day, August 31, the pilgrims will descend on the site of Mount `Arafat where Prophet Muhammad (peace and blessings be upon him) delivered his last sermon more than 14 centuries ago.
+On the second day, July 30, the pilgrims will ascend the site of Mount `Arafat where Prophet Muhammad (PBUH) delivered his last sermon more than 14 centuries ago.

 The pilgrims then will return to Mina after spending the night in Muzdalifah.

-They will then take part in the symbolic stoning of the devil at Jamrat Al-Aqaba and sacrifice animals to mark the four-day `Eid Al-Adha, which is expected to start on September 1, according to astronomical calculations.
+They will then take part in the symbolic stoning of the devil at Jamrat Al-Aqaba and sacrifice animals to mark the four-day `Eid Al-Adha, which will start on July 31.